Slowly evolving horizons in Einstein gravity and beyond: Introduction

 The non-equilibrium scenario of black holes (BH) has been addressed successfully in a quasi-local set-up where one focuses on \textit{trapped surfaces}.
-A trapped surface is a closed, spacelike codimension-2 surface with the property that all future directed null normal congruences have decreasing cross-sectional area.
+A trapped surface is a closed, spacelike codimension-2 surface with the property that all future-directed null normal congruences have decreasing cross-sectional area.
 The boundary of such a region serves as a useful way to characterize horizons from a geometric point of view rather than a causal one.
-Such a local definition of black hole horizons and corresponding laws of mechanics were first advocated by Hayward \cite{Hayward:1993wb} and extended by Ashtekar et al. \cite{ Ashtekar:2000sz, Ashtekar:2003hk, Ashtekar:2004cn}.
-The boundaries of such surfaces are usually regarded as {\it apparent horizons} or the \textit{trapping horizons}. {\it Isolated horizons} and {\it dynamical horizons} were proposed for BH in equilibrium with its surroundings and the ones that are not, respectively \cite{Ashtekar:2004cn}.
+Such a local definition of black hole horizons and corresponding laws of mechanics were first advocated by Hayward \cite{hayward1994} and extended by Ashtekar et al \cite{ashtekar2000, ashtekar2003, ashtekar2004}.
+The boundaries of such surfaces are usually regarded as {\it apparent horizons} or \textit{trapping horizons}. {\it Isolated horizons} and {\it dynamical horizons} were proposed for a BH in equilibrium with its surroundings and one that is not, respectively \cite{ashtekar2004}.
 The laws of black hole mechanics have been successfully extended to these quasi-local horizons for general relativistic BH.
 These horizons are devoid of the teleological nature of the event horizon as they respond only when matter or radiation falls into them.

-The quasi-local trapping horizons are still not too useful in the case of asymptotically flat BH. \textit{Marginally trapped surfaces} for which the expansion of the outgoing null normal congruence vanishes - are situated within the event horizon and disconnected from the exterior.
+The quasi-local trapping horizons are still not very useful in the case of asymptotically flat BH. \textit{Marginally trapped surfaces} for which the expansion of the outgoing null normal congruence vanishes - are situated within the event horizon and disconnected from the exterior.
 To avoid this difficulty one may rather choose a surface which is evolving and sufficiently close to the trapping horizon but not trapped.
-This set-up is somewhat related to the membrane paradigm of BH that was developed for the sake of probing the near horizon physics \cite{membrane}.
+This set-up is somewhat related to the membrane paradigm that was developed for the sake of probing the near horizon physics of BH \cite{thorne1986}.